Science Learning Hub logo

-• In this activity, students set up and walk a transect to observe and record butterfly sightings.
-Butterfly sightings are then recorded on the Monarch Butterfly New Zealand Trust website.
+In this activity, students set up and walk a transect to observe and record butterfly sightings.
+They act as citizen scientists to monitor changes in the local environment.

 Modify this activity to suit to your management needs.
 If parent help is available, the entire class can set up and monitor several transects.
 Alternatively, set up a single transect with an envirogroup or other small group of interested students.